Daryes/rundeck-dependencies-plugin/README.md

 Skipping a dependency
 ------
 When using this module, 2 ways are usable to skip a dependency :

-- using an additionnal option/variable in the job declaration :
+* using an additionnal option/variable in the job declaration :
 DEPENDENCY_EXTRA_PARAMS : text type, empty, optionnal.
 Filling the option with the value " -bypass " at launch will set the step to exit immediatly, allowing the next step to run.
 Note : the  module will use this name as a default value, but can be changed in the step options.

-- at the execution time, the step will show in the log output an information line to
-skip the current waiting loop, starting with "touch /tmp/..."
+* at the execution time, the step will show in the log output an information line to skip the current waiting loop, starting with "touch /tmp/..."
-This command will create an empty file the job is looking for to exit immediatly, allowing the next step to run.
+This command will create an empty file the job is looking for, which is required to exit immediatly without error, allowing the next step to run.

 The file method can only be used when the dependency step is running, as the filename is unique to the execution.
 On the opposite, the variable used at launch works better